processes EDP GS has automated in its journey so far

 The time savings have been huge.
 Automating helped us save more than 200 000 hours since 2017.
 These processes run faster and more accurate.
 With UiPath, everything is perfect and completely controlled.

 Still, some of the first automations remain the most impressive.
 For example, EDP GS has to produce a monthly report that includes different information related to employees’ social security and work compensation.
-Making it more difficult, the report needs to be created for 29 different companies within the entire EDP Group, a process that involves logging into 2 systems, 29 times each, copying and pasting information, or manually entering data.
+Making it more difficult, the report needs to be created for 29 different companies within the entire EDP Group, a process that involves logging into two systems 29 times each, copying and pasting information, or manually entering data.
 In the past, four employees were responsible for creating this report each month, in part to meet aggressive deadlines and avoid costly fines if they were missed.

-The entire process is faster, more accurate, and according to Carvalho, has helped the company meet every deadline.
+The entire process is faster, more accurate, and, according to Carvalho, has helped the company meet every deadline.
 “With UiPath, everything is perfect and completely controlled.”

 As EDP GS looks to the future, it’s excited about what is still to come.
 “We are continuing to deploy new Robots and automate new processes,” said Chung.
 “We are also investing in other new technologies, such as chatbots to help on suppliers management and employee-care tasks, or Process Mining to even better identify the best process-candidates for automation.”